bhoomildayani182/stackspout/README.md

 ## What's next ?

-* Fork this repo to a private git remote
+* Fork this repo to a private git remote (Github, Gitab, etc.)
 * Configure flux to use ssh instead of https for cloning
 * Add private ssh key for git pulling to flux
 * Add public ssh key for git pulling to your git remote